 According to the Association of Health Care Journalists, 91% of adults aged 20-64 have cavities and up to 27% of those have existing tooth decay that’s yet to be addressed.
 How come so many people have cases of tooth decay and developed cavities?
 It may be what they’re eating and drinking!
 That’s right, nutrition—or lack thereof—plays a vital role in how healthy your teeth are.
-Your dentist in Raleigh, Dr. Philip A. Lisk, wants you to know what foods to indulge in and which ones to avoid to optimize your oral health.
+Your dentist in North Raleigh, Dr. Philip A. Lisk, wants you to know what foods to indulge in and which ones to avoid to optimize your oral health.

 Just like any other body part, your teeth and gums need nutritious foods to stay strong.
 When grocery shopping, pick up nutritious foods full of vitamins and minerals like these: